 How Much Does Window Installation Cost In Hickory?

-The price of window installation or replacement will be influenced by a number of factors, including how difficult your windows are to access or install, the materials you choose, and the number and size of the windows.
-On average, Hickory homeowners spend around $280 per window*.
+The price of window installation or replacement is influenced by a number of factors, including the materials you choose, the number and size of the windows, and how difficult your windows are to access or install.
+On average, Hickory homeowners will spend roughly $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows